-- 3 tablespoons refined coconut oil , melted (40 grams; see notes)
+- 3 tablespoons refined coconut oil , melted

-- 1 tablespoon lemon juice (14 grams)
+- 4 teaspoons lemon juice

-- 1/2 teaspoon white miso (3 grams; optional)
+- ½ teaspoon white miso (optional)

 - Add the cashews, oil, lemon juice, salt, miso, and water to a blender, and blend until very smooth.
 Be sure to blend long enough that there are no pieces of cashews remaining, at least 60 full seconds in a high speed blender.
 (If you don't have a high-speed blender, blend the cashews first to break them down, then add in the other ingredients and blend until smooth.)

-- Serve this vegan cream cheese cold from the fridge, as it will become more runny if it sits at room temperature for too long.
+- Serve this vegan cream cheese cold from the fridge, as it will become softer if it sits at room temperature for too long.
 See the notes below for making a more firm cream cheese.
 Store this in the fridge for up to one week, or freeze for up to 3 months.

 If you try this non-dairy cream cheese, please leave a comment and star rating below letting me know how you like it.